Best Online Master’s Degrees in: History

 Prior Learning Options

 Norwich University accepts up to 12 transfer credits and may grant credit for work or certification depending on the program.
-Norwich University was also named a “Military Friendly School” in 2010 by G.I.
+Norwich University was also named a “Military Friendly School” by G.I.
 Jobs magazine, and provides several benefits including scholarships.
 Norwich University wins best online history master’s degree program for prior learning options.

 New Online Student Orientation